 Put simply, stock gifts are donations of shares of stock that your donor owns in a public company, private company, or mutual fund.
 And stock giving is not only for your more financially-savvy supporters.
 According to Fidelity Charitable, over 80% of donors have appreciated assets, but only 21% have given them to charity.
 Although these major gifts are one of the most tax-savvy ways to give, they can seem complicated and confusing for first-time donors.
 This is why donor education and awareness is vital for acquiring more stock gifts.

-Here’s how you can simplify the most common financial terms around stocks for your less financially-savvy donors, and educate them about stock giving in the process:
+As you explain the stock donation process, here’s how you can simplify the most common financial terms around stocks for your less financially-savvy donors, and educate them about stock giving in the process:

 - Publicly-traded stocks: These are stocks sold on the public stock exchange.
 Most of your potential stock donors will own publicly-traded shares of stock.